bel124/IS117/README.md

  into the local machine through the command line --> typing: git clone and the repository's url.
 A user could be working on a large project and could be doing certain changes once in a while.
 A great tool GitHub has is the commit command.
-By committing everytime there is a change in the project, the user is able to save those changes and track them.
+By committing every time there is a change in the project, the user is able to save those changes and track them.
 Very convenient when the project is left aside for a long period of time.
 One can go back and check what the progress was and